Home

 Current availability:

 Multi-instrumentalist Harris played all the album's keyboards, including Mellotron on a few tracks.
 There's a beautiful string part on opener Wishes, with a more background one on The Wind At Eve, before something very interesting (well, I thought so) on Margaret O'Grady: male voices in the background, revealing themselves to be Mellotronically-generated at one point.
 However, this isn't your standard 8-choir, or even the standalone male voices; it has far more of the sound of the infamously not-very-good 16-voice Teddy Taylor, or 'TT' choir.
 Which Australian Mellotron-owning band had the TT choir?
 The also Sydney-based Sebastian Hardie, that's who.
-I can't prove it, but...
-Anyway, more of those voices on part three of the side-long title track, E.I.E.I.O, and another upfront string part on the closing section, End Game.
-Maybe surprisingly, the CD's bonus tracks (both sides of the single) also feature Harris on 'Tron strings, and as you're exceedingly unlikely to find the original vinyl, I'll include them in the album's 'T' rating.
+However...
+David's written to say that he's been in touch with Harris, who's confirmed it was his own machine.
+Perhaps he sold it to the Hardie boys?
+Anyway, more of those voices on part three of the side-long title track, E.I.E.I.O and another upfront string part on the closing section, End Game.
+Maybe surprisingly, the CD's bonus tracks (both sides of the single) also feature Harris on Mellotron strings; as you're exceedingly unlikely to find the original vinyl, I'll include them in the album's 'T' rating.

 Made in Sweden (Sweden)